I am an Assistant Professor in the Department of Economics and Finance at the University of Rome Tor Vergata and Research Associate at CAGE Warwick.

 Loose Cannons: War Veterans and the Erosion of Democracy in Weimar Germany

-I study the adverse political effects of WW1 in Weimar Germany.
-Using novel data on WW1 veterans and an election panel from 1893-1933, I show that former soldiers are associated with a sizeable, persistent and potentially momentous shift in political preferences from left to right.
-Contrary to historical accounts, this shift cannot be explained by exposure to violence or other polarising post-war events.
-Rather, I provide suggestive evidence that war participation made veterans highly receptive to Red Menace fears of a Socialist revolution.
-This alienated veterans from leftwing parties and drove the majority towards inclusive, rightwing parties using anti-left platforms.
+This article shows that democracy in Weimar Germany was eroded by the political legacy of WWI.
+Using novel data on WWI veterans and an election panel from 1893–1933, I find that former soldiers are associated with a sizeable, persistent, and momentous shift in political preferences from left to right.
+I provide suggestive evidence that war participation made veterans highly receptive to nationalism and Anti-Communism.
+This alienated them from leftwing parties and drove the majority toward the political right.
+Contrary to historical accounts, veterans’ shifts in political preferences cannot be explained by exposure to violence or other polarizing post-war events.

 Working papers